Assata Shakur, Black Liberation Army member and Tupac’s godmother, dies in Cuba at 78

 Warmer-than-usual weather forecasted for southern British Columbia, Alberta, and Saskatchewan until the end of September poses a significant risk of new fires in these already dry regions.
 Julienne Morissette of Natural Resources Canada noted that current fires have a "high likelihood" of continuing into autumn due to the above-average temperatures.

 Federal officials attribute the worsening wildfire risk to climate change, with warmer temperatures and longer snow-free seasons increasing the potential for fires.
-Corey Hogan, parliamentary secretary to the minister of energy and natural resources, emphasized that fires have become a year-round threat, urging Canadians to be proactive in fire prevention throughout the entire year.
+Corey Hogan, parliamentary secretary to the minister of energy and natural resources, emphasised that fires have become a year-round threat, urging Canadians to be proactive in fire prevention throughout the entire year.

 You can download the AnewZ application from Play Store and the App Store.